nguyen263/FlyPrice/README.md

 # FlyPrice
 A final project I did for my university LIS 4370 R Programming course
 <p> The R package provides functions for generating flight data for price calculations.
 These functions require specific fields, including travel details: departure, arrival, dates, number of passengers, and airline preference; a dataset is also needed.
 <p> IMPORTANT!
-This package is not available on CRAN
+A CRAN or GitHub installation of this package is not available.

 ### Basic Usage
 ---